How to connect a Fitbit with your smart home

 Essential reading: Choosing the right Fitbit tracker

 Before starting, it is important to give a brief overview of what IFTTT can do.
-Created in 2010, this is a free web-based service that people use to create chains of simple conditional statements, called applets.
-An applet is triggered by changes that occur within other web services.
+Created about ten years ago this is a free web-based service that people use to create chains of simple conditional statements, called applets.
+An applet is triggered by changes that occur within other web connected services.
 Users of the system create about 20 million “recipes” each day.

 IFTTT can automate web-application tasks, such as posting the same content on several social networks.
 But it can go even further.
-Did you know that you can connect the smart device sitting on your wrist or smart scale to a smart home network?
+Did you know that you can connect the smart device strapped to your wrist or a smart scale sitting in your bathroom to a smart home network?
+Some pretty cool stuff can be done via this connection.

-Because a Fitbit knows when you are moving around, this data can be used to trigger certain actions.
-In the morning your smart home could sense that you are waking up and automatically get the coffee machine running, all without you lifting a finger.
+For example, in the morning your smart home could sense that you are waking up and automatically get the coffee machine running.
 Or how about automatically turning on all the lights in your house when you wake up, or having them switch off automatically when you fall asleep?
+Remember, this is all done without you lifting a finger.

-Your Fitbit essentially acts a sensor that other smart devices can tap into, to know when to act.
-There are many other cool things you can do and applets you can install.
+Your Fitbit essentially acts a sensor that other smart devices can tap into, to let them know when to act.
+There are many other interesting things you can do and applets you can install.

-It is not overly complicated to create your own IFTTT setup or download ready-made applets.
+It is not overly complicated to create your own IFTTT setup, and it’s even easier to download ready-made applets.
 The ones in the picture above are just a small example of what is available.
 To get started, head over to the IFTTT website and follow instructions on how to integrate your Fitbit with your smart home.

 Like this article?
 Subscribe to our monthly newsletter and never miss out!